Sadly, there’s another war taking place, this time Russia’s invasion of neighboring Ukraine.

-This phenomenon explains why the 10-Year Treasury yield fell from nearly 3% late last week to as low as 2.7% yesterday, before gaining a little back today.
+This phenomenon explains why the 10-Year Treasury yield fell from around 2% late last week to as low as 1.685% yesterday, before gaining a bit back today.

 Long story short, bond yields and mortgage rates tend to mirror each other in terms of direction, so if yields fall, rates fall, and vice versa.

-This is great news for prospective home buyers (and those that decided to float), but it’s bad news for the victims of war and the rest of the world.
+This is great news for prospective home buyers (and those who decided to float), but it’s bad news for the victims of war and the rest of the world.

 It’s also bad news for consumers at large – if rates are heading back down it means things aren’t going as planned for the economy.

-Before the war in Syria was a trending topic, the Fed grabbed the lion’s share of the headlines with its tapering talk.
+Before the war in Ukraine was a trending topic, the Fed grabbed the lion’s share of headlines with its tapering talk and looming rate hikes.

 Financial pundits argued about whether the Fed would taper next month or next year, and mortgage rates seemed to take a beating, regardless of the supposed outcome.